 The authorized capital of the Corporation consists of an unlimited number of common shares ("Common Shares") and an unlimited number of preference shares issuable in series.
-The outstanding common shares at the year ended November 30, 2023 were 23,874,802 (2022 - 23,926,901).
+The outstanding common shares as at February 18, 2025 were 25,173,390.
+The outstanding common shares at the year ended November 30, 2024 were 23,874,802 (2023 - 23,926,901).

-During the year ended November 30, 2023, 100% of the PSUs granted were based on the achievement of a non-market performance condition.
+During the year ended November 30, 2024, 100% of the performance share units ("PSUs") granted were based on the achievement of a non-market performance condition.
 PSUs vest at the end of their respective terms, generally three years, to the extent that the applicable performance conditions have been met.
 The fair value of the non-market performance based PSUs is determined by the market value of the Corporation's Common Shares at the time of grant and may be adjusted in subsequent years to reflect the estimated level of achievement related to the applicable performance condition.
 The Corporation expects to settle these awards with Common Shares issued from the treasury or by purchasing from the open market.

-During the year ended November 30, 2023, 100% of the DSUs granted vested immediately upon grants.
-DSUs are settled in cash no more than 3 months after the departure of a director.
+During the year ended November 30, 2024, 100% of the Directors' Deferred Share Units ("DSUs") granted vested immediately upon grants.
+DSUs are settled in cash after the departure of a director.
+The Corporation's Board of Directors has agreed to dissolve the DSU plan and outstanding DSUs are expected to be settled subsequent to February 18, 2025.